Laptop Exams: Fall 2016

 - Laptop examinees are required to use SofTest to take laptop exams.
 You may not use any other software for taking these exams.

-- We will be using version 11 of SofTest.
+- We will be using an updated version 11 of SofTest this semester.
 You are required to install this updated version even if you used SofTest last academic year.
 The version we used last school year has expired.

-- All exam files are now available to download.
-Please download your exam files at least 24 hours before your first exam.
+- The exam files for the Legal Methods and Introduction to American Law exams are now available to download.
+Please download your exam files by Wednesday, September 21st.
 Otherwise, expect to handwrite your exams.

 - Please make sure to take the Mock Exam to familiarize yourself with SofTest prior to your exam as there will be no opportunity to practice once you are in the examination room.
 Students who are not prepared to take the exam on a laptop will have to handwrite their exam.

 - Laptop examinees are not required to sign up since we expect the majority of students to take exams on a laptop.
 Instead, we are asking students planning to handwrite their exams to notify Registration Services of their decision by e-mail (firstname.lastname@example.org).

 - You MUST provide your own laptop for the exam.
 The Law School does not provide laptop computers.